testcontainers/testcontainers-java/docs/modules/databases/hana.md

 public class SomeTest {

     @Rule
-    public HANAContainer hanaDb = new HANAContainer();
+    public HANAContainer<?> hanaDb = new HANAContainer<>(DockerImageName.parse("store/saplabs/hanaexpress:2.00.045.00.20200121.1")).acceptLicense();

     @Test
     public void someTestMethod() {
-        	HANAContainer container = new HANAContainer();
-			container.start();
+			hanaDb.start();

-			Connection conn = container.createConnection("?databaseName=SYSTEMDB");
+			Connection conn = hanaDb.createConnection("?databaseName=SYSTEMDB");

         ... create a statement and run test as normal
 ```

 !!! warning "EULA Acceptance"
     Due to licencing restrictions you are required to accept an EULA for this container image.
-To indicate that you accept the SAP HANA express edition image EULA, Please place a file at the root of the classpath named `container-license-acceptance.txt`, e.g. at `src/test/resources/container-license-acceptance.txt`.
-This file should contain the line: `store/saplabs/hanaexpress:2.00.040.00.20190729.1` (or, if you are overriding the docker image name/tag, update accordingly).
+To indicate that you accept the SAP HANA Express Edition EULA, please place a file at the root of the classpath named `container-license-acceptance.txt`, e.g. at `src/test/resources/container-license-acceptance.txt`.
+This file should contain the line: `store/saplabs/hanaexpress:2.00.045.00.20200121.1` (with the image tag reflecting your used image version).
+Instead of placing this file you can also programmatically confirm your acceptance by calling .acceptLicense() on the generated container (as shown in the code example above).

-    Please see the [`SAP HANA, express edition (database services)` image documentation](https://hub.docker.com/_/sap-hana-express-edition/plans/f2dc436a-d851-4c22-a2ba-9de07db7a9ac?tab=instructions) for a link to the EULA document.
+    Please see the [`SAP HANA, Express Edition (database services)` image documentation](https://hub.docker.com/_/sap-hana-express-edition/plans/f2dc436a-d851-4c22-a2ba-9de07db7a9ac?tab=instructions) for a link to the EULA document.

 ## Adding this module to your project dependencies